luigiifan/esp32plus/README.md

 > [!WARNING]
 > - The voltage output from the <ins>Stepdown Buck Converter MP1584</ins> must be configure in the __3.3V-5V__ range to supply power correctly and avoid damaging the board.
-> - The Power Expander is only used for output and cannot be used for input (or it will exploded).
+> - The Power Expander is only used for output and cannot be used for input.
 > - Use the recommended resistor value ranging from __330 to 1K__ ohms for a 3mm LED current limiter, or calculate it to perfectly match the specifications.

 ### III.
 Schematic